Recovery From Heart Surgery: Common Concerns

 - Feel free to resume sexual activity once you've checked with your doctor.

-- Until your sternum has healed to its full strength (approximately 6 weeks), it is suggested that the patient is located in the bottom position or a side by side position is utilized.
+- Until your sternum has healed to its full strength (approximately 6 weeks), choose positions where you are on the bottom or side-by-side.

-- Choose a time when you are rested, relaxed and free from the stressful feelings brought on by the day's schedules and responsibilities.
+- Choose a time when you are rested, relaxed, and free from stressful feelings.

-- Wait one to three hours after eating a full meal so that digestion can take place.
+- Wait one to three hours after eating a full meal.

 - Select a familiar, peaceful setting that is free from interruptions.